 Unlike cars, karts are completely open and do not require keys to run.
 If your kart is not locked away, it can easily be stolen by simply driving it away.
 Always make sure you have your storage unit locked.

-Furthermore, remove the battery from the kart.
-This will help to immobilize the engine.
+Remove the battery from the kart to immobilize the engine.
 Karts are still light though, and can be carried easily, so the most important safety tip is keeping your storage unit locked.

 If possible, try to store your kart at the track.
-Most karting tracks have cages in garages which allow you to lock your kart in.
+Most karting tracks have cages in garages in which you can lock your kart.
 This will save on the risk factor when transporting your kart.
-Plus, there is normally some form of security in these storage units.
-Having a friend who can check up on your kart when you are not at the track is also great.
+Plus, there are normally some extra security measures in these storage units, such as CCTV.

-Karting insurance is a difficult topic.
-Insurance can be difficult to find for racing karts for various reasons.
-Firstly, motorsport is so high risk, and karts are damaged all the time due to the wheel to wheel nature of the racing.
-This normally is enough to ward off most insurance companies from offering coverage, but it’s usually worth it if you can get it.
+Kart insurance can be difficult to find for various reasons.
+Motorsport is high risk, and karts are damaged all the time due to the wheel to wheel nature of the racing.
+This is normally enough to discourage most insurance companies from offering coverage, but it’s usually worth it if you can get it.